 The price-to-book (P/B) ratio is widely favored by value investors for identifying low-priced stocks with exceptional returns.
 The ratio is used to compare a stock’s market value/price to its book value.

 P/B ratio = market price per share/book value of equity per share

 P/B ratio reflects how many times book value investors are ready to pay for a share.
-So if the share price is $10 and book value of equity is $5, investors are ready to pay two times the book value.
-Ideally, a P/B value under 1.0 is considered good, indicating a potentially undervalued stock.
+So, if the share price is $10 and book value of equity is $5, investors are ready to pay two times the book value.
+Ideally, a P/B value under 1.0 is considered good as it indicates that the stock is potentially undervalued.
 However, value investors often consider stocks with a P/B value under 3.0.